RouninMedia/Da3SH/README.md

 This liberates the components from JS-first Front-end Reactive Frameworks like ***Angular***, ***React***, ***Vue*** etc.

-## What makes Da3SH different?
+## The Rise of Components alongside Frameworks

+The paradigm of component-based web architecture - which evolved in the 2010s as the giant Front-End Frameworks emerged - has defined its place amongst the schools of web-architecture.

+But 2010s-style component-based web architecture evolved with a lot of needless baggage, not least the reintroduction of *code-nesting*.

-Since it's based on JSON and regards all code as data, Da3SH offers a technology-agnostic alternative to established web-architecture trends in which one or more core web languages are nested within a different core web language.
+*Code-nesting* is a term which refers to web-architecture trends in which one or more core web languages are nested within a different core web language.

 In the late 1990s and early 2000s, the nest-language was HTML: